Italian cruiser Varese: Design and description

-Varese had an overall length of 111.8 m, a beam of 18.2 m and a deep draft (ship) of 7.3 m.
+Varese had an overall length of 111.8 m, a beam of 18.2 m and a deep draft of 7.3 m.
 She displaced 7350 t at normal load.
 The ship was powered by two vertical triple-expansion steam engines, each driving one shaft, using steam from 24 coal-fired Belleville boilers.
 The engines were rated 13500 ihp and designed to give a speed of approximately 20 kn.
 During her sea trials on 27 November 1900, Varese barely exceeded her designed speed, reaching 20.02 knots from 14200 ihp.
 She had a cruising range of 5500 nmi at 10 kn.
 Her complement ordinarily consisted of 555 officers and enlisted men and 578 when acting as a flagship.

 Her main armament consisted of one 10 in gun in a turret forward of the superstructure and two 8 in guns in a twin turret aft.
 Ten of the 6 in guns that comprised her secondary armament were arranged in casemates amidships; the remaining four 152-millimeter guns were mounted on the upper deck.
 Varese also had ten 3 in and six 47 mm guns to defend herself against torpedo boats.
 She was fitted with four single 17.7 in torpedo tubes.

 The ship's waterline armor belt had a maximum thickness of 150 mm amidships and tapered to 80 mm towards the ends of the ship.
 The conning tower, casemates, and gun turrets were also protected by 150-millimeter armor.
 Her protective deck armor was 37 mm thick and the 152-millimeter guns on the upper deck were protected by gun shields 50 mm thick.